rameshMonika/Migrant-buddy/README.md

 ```

 Only need some of these?
 The chat UI works fine without the Whisper/TTS services
-running — it just means the 🎤 button won't connect and answers won't be spoken.
+running, it just means the 🎤 button won't connect and answers won't be spoken.

 Then run the frontend: